-The 2 for 1 vouchers with a train ticket or weekly Travelcard are the best way to save money on attraction entrance fees in London.
+Using the 2 for 1 vouchers you get with a train ticket to London or weekly ‘paper’ Travelcard is the best way to save money on attraction entrance fees in London.

-The Smartsave website has discount vouchers for 20% off the standard admission for up to six people for these London attractions:
+The Smartsave website has discount vouchers for stadium tours and smaller museums.
+Get 20% off the standard admission for up to six people at:

 - ArcelorMittal Orbit